How to create an Amazon comparison table with AzonPress

 - There’s a Show More Options button below every row block.
 By clicking this button, more options will appear to feature a column.

 - Moreover, if you don’t need a row anymore or created one accidentally, delete it.
 Every row comes with a delete button.
-On the top section, the button is on the right while you will find it on the bottom of every created row.
+On the top section, the button is on the right, and you will find it at the bottom of every created row.

 Edit comparison table products manually

-AzonPress offers a wonderful option to create comparison tables and you can edit the products manually.
-By default, the products derive titles, photos, price, and everything else as it is on Amazon.
+AzonPress offers a wonderful option to create comparison tables, and you can edit the products manually.
+By default, the products derive titles, photos, prices, and everything else as it is on Amazon.

-In this section, we’re going to show you how to override the existing data with your own elements.
+In this section, we will show you how to override the existing data with your own elements.

-- Go to any product list from azonPress dashboard.
+- Go to any product list from the azonPress dashboard.